germany insider facts

 There are certainly many more Frankfurt attractions like the shopping streets Zeil and Goethestrasse.
 Fressgass is the culinary mile with a large range of restaurants and snack bars.

 Frankfurt is a green city with many parks within the centre.
-The Zoo and the botanical garden (Palmengarten) attract visitors and locals as well.
+The Zoo, Senckenberg museum and the botanical garden (Palmengarten) attract visitors and locals as well.

 Frankfurt attractions - Local Food Specialties